 Please visit East Riding Coast and Country for all the latest news and events updates.

 Parks and open spaces are open to the public, but people should abide by the latest social distancing restrictions.

-All council play areas in the East Riding are due to reopen on Saturday 4 July, following the latest Government advice.
+All council play areas in the East Riding are now open and can be used in accordance with the latest Government advice.

 People are being urged to take notice of signs at all of the sites reminding families of the current COVID-19 restrictions in place to help keep everyone safe.

 These include the following guidelines:

 If you are planning a visit soon, this is what you need to know.